 01. Eardrum consists of three flexible layers

-Human Eardrum consists of three layers; outer layer is thin skin and middle layer is made of fibrous tissue while the inmost layer is made of mucosa.
-Eardrum is attached to the sidewalls of the end of the outer ear with a special type of tissue called tympanic ring or annulus.
+Human Eardrum consists of three layers; the outer layer is thin skin and the middle layer is made of fibrous tissue while the inmost layer is made of the mucosa.
+The eardrum is attached to the sidewalls of the end of the outer ear with a special type of tissue called tympanic ring or annulus.

 02. What is tympanic membrane perforation

-Eardrum is also called tympanic membrane.
+The eardrum is also called the tympanic membrane.
 Due to many reasons, Eardrum can be damaged.
 Such damage is known to be tympanic membrane perforation.
 Here are some common causes

-– Penetration (inserting a sticks to touch the Eardrum)
+– Penetration (inserting a stick to touch the Eardrum)

 – Barotrauma (sudden, significant differences in air pressure)